cunnane/xloil/README.md

 ### Editing the ini file

-They are actually a TOML files.
-The settings are explaing in comments.
-The main choice is whether to load specific plugins with:
+Note the ini files are actually parsed as TOML.
+The main setting is the plugins to load:

-    Plugins=["xloil_Python37.dll", "foobar.dll"]
+    Plugins=["xloil_Python37.dll", "xlOil_SQL.dll"]

-Or search for plugins in the same directory as xloil.xll with:
+xlOil first searches the directory containing xloil.xll, then the usual DLL search path for these plugins.
+Addtionally you can search plugins in the same directory as xloil.xll matching a pattern by setting:

     PluginSearchPattern="xloil_*.dll"

-You can specifiy both.
+xlOil won't load the same plugin twice if these two methods overlap!

+Each plugin may have it's own ini file named identically to the plugin dll and place in the same directory.

+#### Setting Environment Variables

-Plugin ini files can contain a special section called `[Environment]`.
+Plugin ini files may contain a special section called `[Environment]`.
 All name=value pairs in this block are set in the order specifed as environment variables *before* the plug-in is loaded.
 Environment strings in %...% are expanded.
 Writing name="<HKLM\RegKey\Value>" will fetch the requested key from the registry.

 ## Getting started (xlOil developer)

 - You need Visual Studio 2017 or newer
-- All xlOil_Core dependencies are already in the `external` folder
+- All xlOil_Core dependencies are already in the `external` folder.
+Some of them are compressed, so unpack these.
-- For xlOil_Python you need to set the correct paths in `PySettings.props`, `PySettings36.props` and `PySettings37.props`
+- For xlOil_Python you need to set the correct paths in `PySettings.props`, `PySettings36.props` and `PySettings37.props` to point to your python distribution.
-- For debugging, set xlOil_Loader as the target project, command=`<Path-to-Excel.exe>` args=`$(OutDir)\xloil.xll`
+- For debugging, set xlOil_Loader as the target project, with command=`<Path-to-Excel.exe>` args=`$(OutDir)\xloil.xll`

-## Why write xlOil
+## Why use xlOil?

-This is for people thinking about writing language bindings.
-If you want to write worksheet functions in a nice language, skip to the plugin documentation.
+This section is for people thinking about writing language bindings.
+If you want to write worksheet functions in a nice language, look at the plugin documentation for that language.

 Interfacing with Excel is tricky for a general language.
 You have a choice of poisons:

 - C-API - is C and hence unsafe, the API is also old, has some quirks and is missing many features
 - COM - more fully-featured but slower and missing some features of C-API.
+Has some unexpected behaviour and may fail to respond.
 Requires COM binding support in your language or a great deal of pain will be endured
 - .Net API - actually sits on top of COM, good but limited to .Net languages

 xlOil tries to give you the first two blended in a more friendly fashion and adds: